 Digitizing services are vital for a disaster recovery plan to electronically restore your collection when destruction hits.
-Maybe you already have a disaster recovery plan for the computer equipment you use in your home and office everyday (if not, get a free consultation with Anderson Technologies), but what about the priceless materials in your collection?
+Maybe you already have a disaster recovery plan for the computer equipment you use in your home and office everyday, but what about the priceless materials in your collection?

 Whether you curate a museum with a significant compendium or want to make the athletic legacy of a school available online, consider data digitizing to sustain your treasures for when the unexpected happens.

 Take, for instance, the 1966 flood of the Arno River in Florence, Italy.
 Over one million books and works of art were left waterlogged or worse, some still being restored as recently as 2013.
 The heart of the Renaissance was destroyed in less than a day.

 Your organization’s collection is irreplaceable.
 But by establishing electronic archiving as a part of a disaster recovery plan, you can digitally preserve your materials forever—rain or snow, fire or flood.
 Data digitizing and electronic archiving create a safety net that protects your collection from disaster.

 Yes it could, faster than you might imagine.

 In 2009, a plane crash in the suburbs of Newark, NJ, took 50 lives and demolished a private collection of baseball cards worth $2.4 million.
 Insurance and diligent record-keeping of items in the collection provided the victim’s family financial compensation for the lost memorabilia.
 But because of the resulting fire, those items are permanently gone and will never be enjoyed again.

 Fires, floods, earthquakes, sinkholes, avalanches, acts of war, and theft, are threats to a collection.
 While these tragedies aren’t preventable, complete loss of your irreplaceable materials is!

 How Do I Protect My Collection from Catastrophe?